 In particular, any ancient homogeneous solution is of Type I, and the behavior of its scalar curvature determines the geometry of the solution as $t \to -\infty$.

+There are two possibilities for the limiting behavior of the scalar curvature under the volume-normalized flow, and, by \cite{BLS19}, they characterize the collapsing behavior in the homogeneous setting.
+Here, we recall that the solution $g(t)$ is said to be {\it non-collapsed} if the quantity

+is bounded away from zero as $t \to -\infty$, where ${\rm inj}(g)$ denotes the injectivity radius of the metric $g$.
+Otherwise, $g(t)$ is said to be {\it collapsed}.

-There are two possibilities for the limiting behavior of the scalar curvature under the volume-normalized flow, and they characterize the collapsing behavior.
-The first one is that ${\rm scal}(\tilde{g}(t)) \to \varepsilon > 0$ as $t \to -\infty$.
-In this case, the solution is {\it non-collapsed} and, according to \cite[Theorem 5.2]{BLS19}, converges to an Einstein metric on $M$ as $t \to -\infty$.
+The first possibility is that ${\rm scal}(\tilde{g}(t)) \to \varepsilon > 0$ as $t \to -\infty$.
+In this case, the solution is non-collapsed and, according to \cite[Theorem 5.2]{BLS19}, converges to an Einstein metric on $M$ as $t \to -\infty$.
 Since the traceless Ricci tensor is the negative $L^2$-gradient of the scalar curvature functional, non-collapsed ancient solutions are known to exist whenever $M$ admits a {\it $\mathsf{G}$-unstable}, $\mathsf{G}$-invariant Einstein metric (see, e.g., \cite{BLS19,AC21}).
 The second possibility is that ${\rm scal}(\tilde{g}(t)) \to 0$ as $t \to -\infty$.
-In this case, the solution is {\it collapsed} and, based on \eqref{eq:estscal} and the fact that $M$ is not diffeomorphic to a torus, it does not admit any convergent subsequence.
-Here, we recall that the solution $g(t)$ is said to be collapsed if the quantity
+In this case, the solution is collapsed and, based on \eqref{eq:estscal} and the fact that $M$ is not diffeomorphic to a torus, it does not admit any convergent subsequence.

-is not bounded away from zero as $t \to -\infty$, where ${\rm inj}(g)$ denotes the injectivity radius of the metric $g$.
 In this paper, we are interested in the latter case.